 Founded in 2002, Charles River Alleycats is a 501(c)(3) nonprofit helping improve the lives of outdoor cats across Eastern Massachusetts.
-Our mission is to reduce the number of homeless and free-roaming cats through non-lethal, humane methods—with a focus on Trap-Neuter-Return (TNR).

 We help cats who are: